themagicalmammal/wikibot/README.md

 ![lang](https://github.com/themagicalmammal/WikiBot/blob/master/References/lang.gif)

 ### 5. Map
-Provides you with location of your input place with wiki-api.
+Provides you with the location of your input place with Wiki-API.
 ```python
 /map
 ```